halfak/python-sphinx-break-stuff/README.md

 3. Open *doc/_build/sphinx_test/doc/_build/html/index.html* in your browser

 Note that all of the "Module level" doucumentation is rendered correctly.
-However the last pair of instance/class document simply repeats the class's docstring and does not document the attributes.
+However the last pair of "Submodule level" instance/class documentation simply repeats the class's docstring and does not document the attributes.
 This is apparently related to the import of *do_thing/break_stuff.py* from *module/submodule/imports_break_stuff.py*.